For a quick look at the steps necessary to form an LLC, see Nolo’s How to Form an LLC.

 For an in-depth look at Nolo’s online formation process, go to Nolo’s online LLC page and choose your state.
 Click continue and you will be taken to your state LLC page, which contains information on the LLC process.

 Note that processing times are subject to change without notice based on each state’s processing times.

 Special note for California: The California Secretary of State receives your application within 1-3 business days from the date you submit your order to Nolo, but the Secretary of State may not process your application right away, depending on their current processing times.
 Due to state budget cuts, the California Secretary of State is currently experiencing delays in processing times.
 You can check the Secretary of State’s processing times page to see which submission date the Secretary of State is currently processing.
 (Nolo’s Express Premiere packages are delivered to the Secretary of State “in person.”
-Nolo’s Basic and Pro packages are delivered to the Secretary of State “by mail.”)
+Nolo’s Basic packages is delivered to the Secretary of State “by mail.”)

 Special note for California: The Secretary of State updates its website every Friday with the latest LLC names it has processed for the past week.
 You can search for your proposed LLC names on the Secretary of State’s Business Search page.
 Choose “Limited Liability Company/Limited Partnership Name” and then enter the LLC names you submitted, one at a time, to see if any have yet been accepted.
 If none of your name choices come up as registered, and you have checked the expected processing time on the California Secretary of State’s processing times page, there may be an issue with your filing.
 Please look through your email inbox and spam folder for an email from us or contact us for any questions.

 Here you’ll find your state filing office’s web page where you can check if your LLC has been formed: Colorado, Florida, Georgia, Massachusetts, Missouri, New Jersey, New York, Washington, Wisconsin.
 You may call the Texas Secretary of State at (512) 463-5555.